JonathanJob/data-architecture/concepts.md

 ## ROI

-Is the code providing an ROI
+Is the code providing an ROI.

+### ROI for distributed vs single node processing systems

+I have been exploring converting some of my pyspark transforms into polars code.
+Polars offers multithreaded processing that can outperform spark code for datasets of smaller sizes (<10M rows).
+This is especially true when using lazy frames.
+I am looking for ways of quantifying this in terms of an ROI.

 ## Lineage